 MusicGematria & Transliterations | Film | Orchestral

 My compositional style has come from a number of different influences: Classically trained in composition at The Queensland Conservatorium of Music I have a strong connection to the world of orchestral music.
-I have a strong affinity for film music and the art of film scoring.
+I have a strong affinity for film music and the art of film scoring having been involved in that industry early in my career (and still do some scoring for ads, documentaries and the odd student film).
 These interests are complimented by a background in music technology, studio engineering and sound design.

 I am also fascinated by the alphanumeric nature of the Hebrew and Greek scriptures and the symmetry and hidden gems within those scriptures.
 The techniques of transliteration – the translating of letters in the scriptures to musical notes – also plays a large inspirational role in my compositions.
 The album “Secrets” was composed entirely upon the transliteration of scriptures – the musical lines and harmonies have been extrapolated out of the sequence of letters from these ancient texts.